 Ships and structures that cannot sell everything they have been ordered till will sell what they can and try to sell again next turn.
 However, if a unit is unable to sell a single unit of product which it has been ordered to it will cancel its current order and move to the next one.

 Buying works in an identical way as selling, however, buying products will cost +100% (double) more than the listed value and will raise demand.
 Buying a product valued at 400 will cost 800 per unit for example.

 The Demand of all products at all cities slowly rise naturally at a rate of about 100 per week (0.1% per turn over approximately 1,000) turns.
+However this natural increase in demand slows down as the demand the gets higher by 10% per 100 demand.
+A 500 demand at particular city will only go up by 0.05% a turn, taking approximately 2 weeks to geet to 600 and so forth.
 When the population of a city is low, below 5 million, the higher tier product categories demand rate slows to 1/10th of normal.
 When a city exceeds population of 2 million, 3 million and 5 million the demand for Tier 2 (Components), Tier 3 (End products), Tier 4 (Services) products respectively begin to rise normally.
 This makes it easier to supply new cities with simpler products while they are starting out.

 In order to trade with another corporation you must agree on a contract which formally declares how many credits are being traded for what product.
 When giving an order to transfer product to another corporation you must declare the agreed upon contract to use or there is nothing enforcing the other corporation to pay.
 Contracts are also used for repeating trades with other corporations which maybe steadily supplying you a missing component for one of your factories on a regular basis.
 These contracts can be specified to deliver a certain amount of product to a certain location and for a price that is either static or scaled against the value of that product at a nearby city (i.e. 10% lower than the current price in Manila).